-A hastag is a topic of interest.
-By adding a hashtag # before a word e.g. #marketing (or series of words e.g. #marketingsupport), the hashtag will become a clickable link, therefore highlighting it’s existence and demonstrating to the viewer that the person writing the update specifically wants to bring that word or topic to your attention.
+A hashtag is a topic of interest.
+By adding a hashtag # before a word e.g. #marketing, or series of words e.g. #marketingsupport, the hashtag will become a clickable link or hyperlink, therefore highlighting it’s existence and demonstrating to the viewer that the person writing the hashtagged word/s specifically wants to bring that word or topic to your attention.

-When you click on that word, it will show you all other status updates on that platform that contain exactly the same hashtag topic.
+When you click on that word, it will show you all other status updates or profiles on that platform that contain exactly the same hashtag topic.

 How to make a Hashtag

 So now we recognise them and understand what they do, lets see how we create a hashtag topic.
 Here’s a simple list of rules to help you start using hashtags for your business.